riboviz/riboviz/docs/developer/config.md

 ### 4. Update documentation

-Search for all occurrences of the parameter in the documentation and remove these.
+Search for all occurrences of the parameter in the documentation, in `docs/` and its subdirectories, and remove these.

 ### 5. Run all tests